sbecker11/flock-of-postcards/README.md

 ### Future work

 - Provide the option to print the resume to a PDF file
-- Need to ease focal point to BullsEye when any cardDiv is selected (or clicked?)
+- Need to ease focal point to BullsEye when any skillCardDiv is selected (or clicked?)
 - Need to add stamp icons to post cards
 - Click on post card to see it's full-size iomage in right-side detail panel
 - Render bizcards as 3D blocks with rounded corners